La Plagne Ski Holidays

 La Plagne is extensive and an ideal ski holiday destination and caters for all abilities.
 Children are well catered for at La Plagne, with nurseries in most of the villages, providing convenience for your ski holidays in La Plagne.

-There are more than 50 restaurants to choose from in the resort, and after dinner, there are 10 night clubs where you can party the night away during your ski holidays in La Plagne.
+There are more than 50 restaurants to choose from in the resort, in addition to plenty of apres bars and late night party hotspots.
 Other amenities you can enjoy during your ski holidays in La Plagne include an ice rink and outdoor heated pool at Plagne Bellecôte and ten pin bowling at Belle Plagne.
+Check out our guide on things to do in La Plagne for more off-the-piste activity ideas.

 Champagny lies to the South of La Plagne and has good links into the skiing above Plagne Centre and Plagne Bellecôte.
 It is a traditional village and is an ideal back door resort.
 Les Coches (1450m) is a modern resort built in chalet style.
 It has a good atmosphere and benefits from its own ski school and kindergarten.